Michigan (MI) law guide

 Largest rental markets

-Detroit, Grand Rapids, Ann Arbor, Lansing, Flint
+Detroit, Grand Rapids, Lansing, Ann Arbor, Flint

 This guide is general information, not legal advice.
-Governing statute: Landlord and Tenant Relationships Act (Act 348 of 1972).
+Governing statute: Michigan Compiled Laws (MCL) 554.601-554.616 (security deposits); MCL 554.139 (habitability); MCL 600.5714 (eviction).
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Michigan FAQ